fmExcense/compositeurdigital.github.io/en/config.md

  ## <a name="valueKeys"></a> Data exchanged between documents

- Some document types allow to share data between an other  (e.g get a value previously saved and modify it) A common keyword is used to create this link.
-The values of the default keys can be modified in the Profile panel of the menu.
+ Some document types allow you  to exchange data between documents  (e.g getting a value previously saved and modifying it) A keyword is used to create this link.
+The following keys target the attributes of the customer in the Profile view in the menu.
  Available keys are :
   - `firstName`
   - `lastName`